Blog

 Implement Claude Cowork Securely

-Specifically, we walk through the threat model in depth, break out our recommended tiers of functionality and corresponding configurations you can set to mitigate risks for each tier, and then walk through every configuration you can set for Claude Cowork and what that might mean for your business.
+Below, we walk through the threat model in depth, break out our recommended tiers of functionality and corresponding configurations you can set to mitigate risks for each tier, and then walk through every configuration you can set for Claude Cowork and what that might mean for your business.

 The Threat Model